OJ Simpson, fallen football hero acquitted of murder in 'trial of the century,' dies at 76

 LAS VEGAS — (AP) — O.J.
-Simpson, the decorated football superstar and Hollywood actor who was acquitted of charges he killed his former wife and her friend but was found liable in a separate civil trial, has died.
+Simpson, the football star and Hollywood actor who was acquitted of charges he killed his former wife and her friend in a trial that mesmerized the public and exposed divisions on race and policing in America, has died.
 He was 76.

-The family announced on Simpson's official X account that Simpson died Wednesday after battling prostate cancer.
-Simpson's attorney confirmed to TMZ that he died in Las Vegas.
+The family announced on Simpson's official X account that he died Wednesday of prostate cancer.
+Simpson's attorney confirmed to TMZ on Thursday that he died in Las Vegas.

 Live TV coverage of his arrest after a famous slow-speed chase marked a stunning fall from grace.